 The homeowner must bring financing or other funds to their purchase, called the Homebuyer's Contribution.
 The minimum contribution is $70,000, but may be higher depending on the home-owner's income level.

 The homebuyer may choose to contribute more than the minimum amount to reach the home's contract price.
 Contributing more than the minimum is okay, as long as the mortgage is affordable.

-Affordable means the homebuyer's estimated monthly housing costs* will remain below 33% of their monthly income.
+Affordable means the homebuyer's estimated monthly housing costs* will remain between 28% to 33% of their monthly income.
 It also means that when housing payments are added to the homeowner's other consumer debts, such as credit card and car payments, the homeowner's bills each month will remain below 45% of their income.

 Minimum Homebuyer's Contribution